Non-Purchasing Contract Approval and Administration Procedure - 61.15.01

-This procedure addresses all non-purchasing contracts for non-employee based matters.
-All contracts for the employment of full- and part-time faculty and staff should follow procedures established in the personnel sections of the college manual and be prepared in accordance with the parameters set forth in the approved operating budget.
-All purchasing contracts should follow procedures established in the purchasing policies and be prepared in accordance with the parameters set forth in the purchasing procedures.
+This procedure addresses all non-purchasing contracts that Howard Community College (HCC) engages in for non-employee based matters.
+All contracts for the employment of full- and part-time faculty and staff should follow established personnel policies and procedures and be prepared in accordance with the parameters set forth in the approved operating budget.
+All purchasing contracts should follow established purchasing policies and procedures.

 In all contracts, there shall be no conflict or appearance of conflict between the contracting party and the college.
 Strict compliance with contract requirements is necessary.

 Contracts in which the college is selling services such as:

 - contracts with organizations, business, and industry to offer programs or services;

 - facility use contracts; or

 Contracts in which the college is exchanging services such as:

 - cooperative agreements with other schools or organizations.

 Contracts in which the college is offering or exchanging services are to be handled in accordance with the college’s signature authority matrix.
 Review, approval, and filing of these contracts is noted on the matrix.